-This week, we continue our “Odd and Awesome Computer Facts” blog series to bring you more fascinating factoids about the digital age.
-Next time there’s an awkward silence to fill, use one of these to save the day and restart the conversation!
-(That’s assuming you can find a way to work it in without making things even more awkward.
-Us computer nerds aren’t always very good at this.)
+This week, we continue our series of blog entries titled “Special and Extraordinary Facts About Computers” to bring you even more digital highlights.
+Lets explore what one can do with only 64k of space or what was the first tablet.
+The next time you have a silence to fill, use one of these facts to save the furniture and restart the conversation!
+(Assuming you can figure out how to use it without making the situation even more uncomfortable.
+We “computer nerds” aren’t always good at this.)

-DID YOU KNOW … programmers compete to see who can create the best tiny computer program?
+DID YOU KNOW THAT… Programmers compete with each other to see who can create the smallest computer program?

-That’s right, it’s not just jocks who like to compete.
-Programmers have a competitive streak too!
-One of the hardest types of competitions in the computer world is the 64k intro.
-Intros are a type of demo — snippets of graphics and music that show off a programmer’s skill — but with strict size limits.
+Indeed, it is not only athletes who love competition.
+Programmers have a competitive mind too!
+One of the toughest competitions in the computer world is the 64k intro competition.
+Intros are types of demos – made up of graphics and music that give a glimpse of a programmer’s talents, but need to be small and tight.

-Most modern software takes up about a full DVD (about 4GB or 4,000,000 KB).
-But in a 64k intro, programmers can only use 64KB of disk space to create a program that has advanced features like 3D animations.
-These programs are written assembly language (also known as machine language).
-The talented people who create these intros also belong to some of the most popular hacker groups (e.g., Razor 1911).
+Most modern software takes up about the total space of a DVD (that’s 4GB or 4,000,000 KB).
+But in an intro, programmers need to use only 64KB of space to create a program with advanced features like 3D animations.
+These programs are written in assembly language, also known as machine language.
+The talented people who create these intros also often belong to some of the more well-known hacker groups (e.g., Razor 1911).

-DID YOU KNOW … the first tablet computer dates back to 1963?
+DID YOU KNOW THAT… The first tablet was created in 1963?

-Though it bears very little resemblance to an iPad or Kindle Fire, the RAND tablet, introduced by the RAND Corporation in 1963, was one of the first handheld computerized devices.
+Although it looked very little like an iPad or Kindle Fire, the RAND Tablet, launched by the RAND Corporation in 1963, was one of the first portable computing devices.

-A grid of wires under the surface allowed it to capture handwriting and drawings via a stylus.
-The tablet connected to an input of a computer display, which would register the input and display it on the screen.
+A grid of cables below the surface allowed it to capture handwriting and drawings made with an electronic pen.
+The tablet connected to an input on the computer screen, allowing data to be reproduced on the screen.

-The RAND tablet claimed to be the first low-cost digital graphic device and was among the first to use a stylus.
+The RAND tablet was touted as the first low-cost digital device and was one of the first to use an electronic pen.

-Check out close-up pictures and specs of the RAND Tablet here.
+View close-up photos and features of the RAND Tablet.

-DID YOU KNOW … some people still use dial-up internet?
+DID YOU KNOW THAT … some people still use the Internet by telephone modem?

 While most people in North America and around the world use high-speed broadband internet, as of 2013, an estimated 3 percent of Americans still used dial-up Internet — that’s more than 9 million people.
 But depending on how old you are, you might not remember ever using dial-up!